 The most practical way of testing for Cushing`s disease in practice is a single blood test to detect ACTH levels.

-There is no cure for Cushing`s disease, however there are some drugs available to control the disease.
+There is no cure for Cushing`s disease, however there are some drugs available to help manage the disease.

-Prascend (Pergolide) is to date the most effective drug to lower ACTH levels and help alleviating the clinical symptoms.
+Pergolide is, to date, the most effective medication available to lower ACTH levels and help to alleviate clinical symptoms of PPID.
 Pergolide is administered once daily and should be given for life after diagnosis of the disease.
 The dose can be adjusted in relation to individual response.
 Side effects (anorexia, depression are often transient and resolve after lowering the dose).

-Husbandry is also very important in the managing of a Cushingoid Horse, Particular attention should be paid to diet, worming, oral hygiene/dental care, hoof trimming and prompt treatment of infection.
+Husbandry is also very important in the managing of a horse(s) with PPID, Particular attention should be paid to diet, worming, oral hygiene/dental care, hoof trimming and prompt treatment of infection.

-Laminitis is probably the most difficult complication to deal with.
-However, the medical therapy should bring improvement in patient comfort and decreases the likelihood of further bouts of laminitis.
+One of the most challenging complications which arises secondary to PPID is Laminitis.
+However, the medical therapy of PPID aims to bring patient comfort under control and decreases the likelihood of further bouts of laminitis.